NOTE TO TEACHERS

 Determine a central idea of a text and analyze its development over the course of the text, including how it emerges and is shaped and refined by specific details; provide an objective summary of the text.

-—you are not shy” (12).
+Vulnerability: Before Clemantine and Claire flee to their grandmother’s home, Clemantine describes herself as a curious child: “My mother would try to discourage my curiosity, reproaching me with the words ushira isoni—you are not shy” (12).
 She is constantly attempting to learn about and understand the world around her, and desperately wants to know from what her family is shielding her.
 Yet later, when at the Ngozi refugee camp in Burundi, she writes, “I yearned to be protected, and I was not protected” (68).
 What prompts this change in Clemantine’s understanding of her own vulnerability?
 How do her experiences influence how she views the other children in the camp that she attempts to care for?
 How do they shape her later relationship with her niece, Mariette?
 Why does she feel such a strong need to care for and protect her?
-Home:

-: “I was fascinated, perhaps most of all, by his willingness to question the existence of God.
+Faith: Themes of religion and faith are woven throughout the story in the actions and beliefs of different characters: Mama Dina’s daily prayers as well as the steadfast beliefs of Claire and their mother.
+Clemantine writes of her exposure to Elie Wiesel’s Night: “I was fascinated, perhaps most of all, by his willingness to question the existence of God.
 No one in my life had done that” (100).
 What is Clemantine’s reaction to those who turn to faith in response to what they’ve experienced?
 How do the beliefs of Claire and their mother differ from those of Clemantine, and in turn how do those beliefs shape their reactions to and discussions of the past?
-Sense of self:

 Analyze how the author unfolds an analysis or series of ideas or events, including the order in which the points are made, how they are introduced and developed, and the connections that are drawn between them.